harrisonized/cshl-singlecell-2017-v2/README.md

+#### License

+This project is licensed under the terms of the [MIT license](https://github.com/harrisonized/cshl-singlecell-2017-v2/blob/master/LICENSE), just like the original [cshl-singlecell-2017](https://github.com/harrisonized/cshl-singlecell-2017).

 #### Summary

 I followed along part of cshl-singlecell-2017 and in the process, streamlined the data-cleaning and visualization.
 I'm done with this project for now.
 At some point in the future, I may revisit and finish the rest of it.
 At that point, I'll probably write a blog post about what I learned.